 By supplying memorable awards and once-in-a-lifetime experiences, you can gain long term loyalty as well as sustainable and incremental growth.
 Desirable, relevant rewards are part of all sales incentive plan examples worth following.

-4. Star-studded sales enablement and education.
+4. Offer star-studded sales enablement and education.

 An industrial manufacturing company wanted to increase brand awareness by taking back market share from the competition and maintaining current business to drive profitability.
 Their tactic?
 Offering rewards to employees that submitted orders of specific products the company wanted to promote.
 Participants in the rewards program contributed to a 32% increase in sales and a 20% increase in margin year over year.